 If you do not meet the prior requirements for traditional relief, you may qualify for relief if it would be inequitable to hold you liable for the IRS' demands.

 Here is a short list of some of the thing the IRS takes into consideration when reviewing this type of request:

 - Your marital status - being separated or divorced is in your best interest

-- If you would forego undo economic hardship
+- If you would forego undue economic hardship

 - If you experienced domestic abuse at the hands of your spouse